daniajaison13/WordSearch/docs/expert_users/README.md

 2. Install Required Dependencies
    - Commands are the same for Windows, MacOS, and Linux.
    - Navigate to the project folder in the terminal (e.g., `<Your Local Path>/WordSearch/`).
-   - Change directory to the source -> Node.js client folder: `cd src/client`.
+   - Change directory to the source -> Node.js client folder: `cd /dev/src/frontend`.
    - Install dependencies: `npm install`.

 3. Start the Node.js Client
-   - Once all dependencies are installed without errors, start the frontend Node.js client with either of the commands:
+   - Once all dependencies are installed without errors, start the frontend Node.js client with:
-     - `npm run start:dev` for the development environment.
+     - `npm run start:dev'
    - Wait for the client to start.
 Once all services are up, a new page will open in the default browser.

 # Backend